Visual-Stylecop/Visual-StyleCop/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/n09yi3f5vl0a7bfy/branch/master?svg=true)](https://ci.appveyor.com/project/ptittof57/visual-stylecop/branch/master)

-Copy of StyleCop (Jason Allor, Andy Reeves and [Team](https://stylecop.codeplex.com/team/view)) from stylecop.codeplex.com for visual studio 2015/C#6 without resharper.
+Copy of StyleCop (Jason Allor, Andy Reeves and [Team](https://stylecop.codeplex.com/team/view)) from stylecop.codeplex.com for visual studio 2015/C#6 without ReSharper.

 The purpose of this repository is to provide a solution for anyone that want to update to Visual Studio 2015 without change anything in previous solution.
 I think this should help you for the migration.